passiomatic/mage-city/README.md

 # Mage City

-Mage City is an ongoing learning experiment aiming to recreate the aesthetic and some gameplay elements of 90's Nintendo RPG action games like [_Secret of Mana_][1].
+Mage City was my first foray into the Elm world and aimed to recreate the aesthetic and some gameplay elements of 90's Nintendo RPG action games like [_Secret of Mana_][1].
+This project is no longer maintained and I keep it only for historical purposes.

+If you are into Elm game development I've written [Sunny Land][sl] which, I believe, is a much better introduction to the topic.

 [Try it out][home].